atlasclaw369/tiny-github-fix-sprint/README.md

 Built for maintainers, indie builders, and OSS projects that have small annoying GitHub issues they want solved without hiring a freelancer, joining a call, or giving private access.

+For the small fixes nobody wants to lose half a day on: open a request, get a focused PR or patch, and pay only after the sprint is accepted and priced.

 ## What this is good for

 - Documentation fixes